imoldfella/query/README.md

-# Search query parser library
+# this is a search engine for datagrove.

-The library helps to parse search queries (e.g. custom search boxes) and enables custom search index implementations.
+The query parser is forked from https://github.com/isoos/query

 Supported expressions: